ruairikeane11/project3-tictactoe/README.md

 ## Other Tools

-- I used ChatGBT to help me install colorama in order to incorporate colour.
+- I used ChatGBT to help me install colorama in order to incorporate colour into my game.

 ![Alt text](image-12.png)

 # Testing

-- I constantly tested my project in the terminal throughout the development.
+- I constantly tested my project in the terminal throughout the development process.
 This meant I could easily see highlighted errors in my code.
-- I sent the repository to friends to that they could test the game.
+- I sent my working repository to friends to that they could test the game.
 They also gave me some ideas to implement, for example, adding the option to play against someone other than the computer.
 - This idea was only implemented in the final stage if my project, but I felt it added a lot to the user experience.
 - I simply added an if/elif block to the gameRunning function.
 After the if/elif statements I called functions in chronological order to ensure the game flowed how it was intended.